Battle of Zahal: Background

-The Zaporozhian Cossack’s and Crimean Tatar’s forces was numbered around 3,000 men, the core of which was the Kaniv Regiment of the Zaporozhian Cossacks with the help of the Crimean Tatars and the rest were rebellious Ukrainian peasants.
-Commander of the Zaporozhian Cossacks and Crimean Tatars was a Colonel Illya Holota, who was killed in the battle against the Crown Army forces.
-The Polish–Lithuanian Commonwealth’s expedition against the Zaporozhian Host consisted of approximately 1,550 men and was commanded by Hetman Władysław Wołłowicz.
+The Zaporozhian and Tatar forces numbered around 3,000 men, the core of which was part of the Kaniv Regiment and Tatar cavalry, while the rest were rebellious Ukrainian peasants.
+The Polish–Lithuanian troops numbered approximately 1,550 men and were commanded by Hetman Władysław Wołłowicz.
+The Zaporozhians and Tatars got through by the boats to Krasnasiellie on the Prypiat and then continued by land.